-Employment law continues to impose huge burdens on employers within the drinks and brewing industry.
+Employment law continues to impose huge burdens on operators.

-Another complex area is that of recognising which casual staff actually qualify as employees and therefore gain statutory protection and benefits.
-New Agency Worker Regulations have changed the relationship employers have with workers supplied as ‘stop gaps’ by third parties, meaning that drinks companies can be liable for benefits such as holiday pay.
+Another complex area is that of recognising which casual staff actually qualify as employees and therefore for statutory protection and benefits.
+New Agency Worker Regulations have changed the relationship employers have with workers supplied as ‘stop gaps’, meaning that operators can be liable for benefits such as holiday pay.
 Getting this right is essential to prevent expensive tribunal claims.

 We can help you with: